 Yes, the diploma course does include examination.
 There is a short written question paper (1h), a case history paper (1.5h), and a practical exam (25m).
 You will be thoroughly prepared for all 3 exams, as we have practice ‘mock exams’ throughout the course.
 You will receive your exam results on the final day of the course, before you receive your certificate.

 As well as the exams, there is ongoing assessment and feedback of your practical skill development in class, and a range of homework assignments that are assessed throughout the duration of the course.
-You must also complete 3 case studies in order to meet Core Curriculum requirements.
+You must also complete 3 case studies and the HPD portfolio in order to meet Core Curriculum requirements.

 We do not currently offer our ‘diploma course’ online, as to meet the UK Core Curriculum for hypnotherapy training, there are a number of requirements that can only be met with the course in its current format (including a minimum of 120 hours of face-to-face training).